Decoder-Dee/supreme_gottashop/README.md

 This resource for ESX adds shops at Youtool or megamall

 # UPDATES
-- Made it so the ped can't be killed.
+- Made it so you dont need a trigger for every item
-- Ped doesn't disappear now

 # UP AND COMING UPDATES
 - Server callback to check if player has money (FIXED)